pyOpenSci/lessons/clean-modular-code/write-pseudocode.md

 You have now designed a workflow using pseudocode to process several sites worth of landsat data.

-Of course, the pseudocode above is just beginning.
+Of course, the pseudocode above is just the beginning.
 For each of the steps above, you need to flesh out how you can accomplish each task.

 The next lesson in this chapter focuses on data workflow best practices that can help you implement your workflow efficiently and effectively.